Philippines, Malaysia put Uber-Grab deal under anti-competition scrutiny

 In a rare move, Singapore last week proposed interim measures to require Uber and Grab to maintain their pre-transaction independent pricing until it completes a review of the deal, saying it had “reasonable grounds” to suspect that competition had been infringed.

-“The Grab-Uber acquisition is likely to have a far reaching impact on the riding public and the transportation services.
+“The Grab-Uber acquisition is likely to have a far-reaching impact on the riding public and the transportation services.
 As such, the PCC is looking at the deal closely,” the Philippine Competition Commission (PCC) said in a statement.

 It said the deal will put Grab in a virtual monopoly in the ride-sharing market, and its review will determine whether the transaction substantially reduces competition, adding it is meeting representatives of Grab and Uber on Monday.